An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Empirical Application

 Table \ref{tab:zero_effect} reports $p$-values from testing the null hypothesis of a zero effect:

 The null hypothesis \eqref{eq:zero_effect} is rejected at the 10\% level based on both permutation schemes and all three methods.

 Figure \ref{fig:ci_gonorrhoea} displays pointwise 90\% confidence intervals.
 The results are similar for all three methods.
-We find that, while the effect was not or only marginally significant during the first three years, legalizing indoor prostitution significantly decreased the incidence of female gonorrhea thereafter, corroborating the findings by \citet{cunningham2018decriminalizing}.
+While the effect was not or only marginally significant during the first three years, legalizing indoor prostitution significantly decreased the incidence of female gonorrhea thereafter, corroborating the findings by \citet{cunningham2018decriminalizing}.

+To investigate the robustness of our results, we perform a leave-one-out robustness check \citep[e.g.,][]{abadie2015comparative} to assess whether our findings are driven by a single control state.
+We iteratively exclude from the control group one of the states for which either the SC or constrained Lasso weights estimated based on the pre-treatment data are non-zero and compute the $p$-values for testing hypothesis \eqref{eq:zero_effect}.
+Figure \ref{fig:robustness} displays the distribution of the resulting $p$-values.
+Overall, our results are robust and not driven by a single control state: except for one specification, all results are significant at the 10\%-level.

 \if1\blind {